callanalexander/call-collector/README.md

 We also provide test models in the 'models' folder, and our field condition test dataset can be downloaded here: [INSERT LINK]

+This notebook implements a binary classifier for detecting Powerful Owl calls in audio recordings.
+The pipeline includes:

+1. Converting audio files to mel-spectrograms
+2. Splitting data into training and test sets
+3. Training a MobileNetV2-based model
+4. Model evaluation
+5. Inference on long audio recordings

 - **`cluster_inspector.ipynb`** → A clustering and visualization tool for analyzing detected calls and separating true owl vocalizations from false positives.

 ---